The Guardianship Journal

 Background

-The background will explain where the research began, why the phenomena (topic) is important, and introduce the research question (what the author is seeking to address).
+The background will explain where the research began, why the phenomenon (topic) is important, and introduce the research question (what the author is seeking to address).

 Literature Review

-Introduce the theoretical foundation that will be used to address the research question.
+Introduce the theoretical or conceptual framework that will be used to address the research question and describe the phenomenon.
 Also, in this section, summarize and analyze the ideas and arguments of scholars using subheadings that display the various themes/topics explored.

 Method

-The section is an explanation of how the author conducted their study, including the methods used to collect data, the specific tools and procedures employed, and how the data was analyzed.
+This must describe the method used (qualitative, quantitative, or mixed-method), explain how the author conducted their study, including the methods used to collect data, the specific instrument (if applicable), procedures employed, and how the data was analyzed.
 Essentially outlining the "how" behind the research findings to allow for replication by other researchers.

 Social Change or Impact

-The social change or impact portion of this manuscript should consider the potential for positive (or negative) changes to relationships, human interactions, and policies resulting from the topic of the manuscript.
+The social change or impact portion of this manuscript should consider the potential for positive (or negative) changes to relationships, human interactions, and policies.

 Results